 Gurvinder Singh at IFFR

 Gurvinder SINGH (1973, India) worked as a graphic artist in advertising while studying at Delhi University.
 After that followed a post-graduate course in film directing at the Film and Television Institute of India (FTII) in Pune.
-For several years he closely collaborated with filmmaker Mani Kaul.
+For several years, he collaborated closely with filmmaker Mani Kaul.
 Before Alms for the Blind Horse (2011), his feature debut, Singh made several documentaries.
 The Fourth Direction (2015) was screened in the Un Certain Regard competition at Cannes.
 His latest film Bitter Chestnut (2019) premiered at the Mumbai Film Festival.

 More info: Wikipedia, Gurvinder Singh